wraabe/DHisWhat/whatisdh_ac.md

 # What Is DH?

 ### Digital Humanities?

 When starting off, I had no idea what Digital humanities entailed.
 I knew there would some working with computers, but didn't realize how much computer work would be needed.
 I am far from a computer literate person, so, this is quite the struggle for me.
 When finding out just how many programs I needed for this class, I was confused as to why.
 I still didn't quite understand what Digital Humanities is.

 ### Discovering DH

 Upon reading required texts, I finally had a definition for Digital Humanities.
+In an article by Kirschenbaum, *What Is Digital Humanities and What is it Doing in
- In an article by Kirschenbaum, *What Is Digital Humanities and What is it Doing in English Departments*, this is the definition that was given:
+English Departments*, this is the definition that was given:
- > The digital humanities, also known as humanities computing, is a field of study, research, teaching, and invention concerned with the intersection of computing and the disciplines of the humanities.
+> "The digital humanities, also known as humanities computing, is a field of study, research, teaching, and invention concerned with the intersection of computing and the disciplines of the humanities." [@kirschenbaum2010]

 ### What Does That Mean?

 For starters, you know that there is the word 'computing' in the definition, meaning there is involvement of computers and electronics.
 So, if you take the rest of the definition, I believe that would mean that in Digital Humanities you'll be researching